Pastoatfiit/assignment-gis/documentation.md

   - waterways

 A lot of querying is done based on type, and application uses small portion of types.
 For this reason, I tried view and later materialized view from types which are used by application.
 Neither option increased performance, because indexing already did it's job.
 Some queries are using geometry transformed by some PostGis function, but again, index coul not be created because geometries are too large to be indexed.

+Data for heatmap are stored in two materialized views.
+Materialized view stores result of a query and is updated only on update call.
+After the modification of road data this view needs to be recalculated.
+One view stores multiline geometry, where all cycleways are connected to one.
+Second view stores polygons representing areas in 5 different distance ranges from the road.
+Each range is collored by different color on the map.

 ## Api